Friedman-reflexivity: interpreters as consistoids: Interpreter Logics

 We have the following theorem. \begin{theorem} Suppose $U_0$ is Friedman-reflexive and $A_0$, $A_1$ are finitely axiomatised.
 Suppose further that $U_0\stackarrow{K_0}A_0$, $U_1\stackarrow{K_1}A_1$ and $K_0 \approx K_1$.
 Then $U_1$ is Friedman-reflexive and $\Lambda^{\sf fr}_{K_0} = \Lambda^{\sf fr}_{K_1}$. \end{theorem}

 The theorem is one of these examples where the truth is immediately clear but it still requires some work to really prove it.
 We give the proof in Appendix~\ref{verismurf}.

 We have a second preservation theorem. \begin{theorem} Let $F$ be an endofunctor $F$ of $\mathbb D$.
-Here $F$ is specified on concrete theories and interpretations.
+Here we suppose that $F$ is specified on concrete theories and interpretations.
 We assume that: \begin{itemize} \item $F$ preserves finite axiomatisability. \item For each theory $V$, there is a faithful interpretation $V \stackarrow{\eta_V} F(V)$. \item Suppose $\Gamma$ is a set of sentences in the $V$-language.
 Then, $F(V+\Gamma) = F(V) + \Gamma^{\eta_V}$.\footnote{This condition does not look very `categorical', since it goes into the hardware.
 In Appendix~\ref{verismurf}, we discuss a more categorical formulation.} \end{itemize} Let $U$ be Friedman-reflexive and suppose $F(V) \stackarrow{M_V} V$, for all extensions $V$ of $U$ in the same language.
+Here there is no further constraint on the $M_V$.
 Let $A$ be finitely axiomatised and suppose $U \stackarrow{K} A$.

 We have: $\Lambda^{\sf fr}_{\eta_A \circ K} \subseteq \Lambda^{\sf fr}_K$. \end{theorem}

 We give the proof in Appendix~\ref{verismurf}.